-At the end of the quarter, after grades have been posted, each student's cumulative grade point average (CGPA) and rate of progress is reviewed to determine whether the student is meeting the requirements stated below.
-Any student not maintaining the minimum required overall grade point average is placed on Academic Probation.
-Academic Probation is a formal and official warning to the student to reassess his or her study habits, class loads, or program selection.
+At the end of the quarter, after grades have been posted, each student's cumulative grade point average (CGPA) and rate of progress are reviewed to determine whether the student is meeting the requirements stated below.
+Any student not maintaining the minimum required overall grade point average is placed on academic probation.
+Academic probation is a formal and official warning to the student to reassess his or her study habits, class loads, or program selection.